Renewable Heat Incentive – Commercial RHI

 The RHI tariff table below shows the technologies eligible for Commercial RHI and the subsidy received for each technology.
 The RHI provides a major incentive for owners to invest in ground source heat pumps and solar thermal renewable heat technologies.
 The tariffs are based on pence/kWh of renewable heat delivered.

 Dramatically increased rates for GSHPs were proposed in DECC's May 2013 Consultation and subsequently confirmed on 4 December 2013.
+These revised rates apply to installations accredited with Ofgem after 21 January 2013.
 The grants vary with the technology and scale used as follows:

 |Renewable Heat Incentive

 |Ground source heat pumps||over 100 kW||3.5||8.7||20|